MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Launches Renderer processes into an App Container for additional security benefits.

-If you don't configure this policy, Google Chrome will launch the renderer process in an app container in a future update.
+If you don't configure this policy, Microsoft Edge will launch the renderer process in an app container in a future update.

-If you enable this policy, Google Chrome will launch the renderer process in an app container.
+If you enable this policy, Microsoft Edge will launch the renderer process in an app container.

-If you disable this policy, Google Chrome will not launch the renderer process in an app container.
+If you disable this policy, Microsoft Edge will not launch the renderer process in an app container.

-Only turn off the policy if there are compatibility issues with third-party software that must run inside Google Chrome's renderer processes.
+Only turn off the policy if there are compatibility issues with third-party software that must run inside Microsoft Edge's renderer processes.

 This policy is only supported on Windows 10 devices.